Tips on using this search form

 (doi: 10.1006/jmbi.1998.1702)

 Folding intermediates of wild-type and mutants of barnase.
-II. correlation of changes in equilibrium amide exchange kinetics with the population of the folding intermediate11Edited by J. Karn
+II.
+Correlation of changes in equilibrium amide exchange kinetics with the population of the folding intermediate.

 (1998)